Indian Face: History

 In 1984, Redhead repeated Master's Wall and told the authors of Welsh Rock (1986) that he felt Tormented Ejaculation was the crux of Master's Wall and "... the placement of the bolt was solely to protect moves leftwards into the finest unclimbed groove on the Great Wall [Indian Face] and NOT to go right [Master's Wall] which was merely an escape".
 In 1984, Redhead freed Margins of the Mind (E8 6c), further left of Master's Wall, which is considered the second-ever E8-grade in Britain after Dave Cuthbertson's 1983 ascent of Requiem in Scotland.

 On 4 October 1986, Johnny Dawes followed up the first half of Master's Wall, but before the (then removed) bolt of Tormented Ejaculation, he entered the lefthand groove to make the first free ascent of Indian Face, the first-ever E9-graded rock climb in Britain.
 Dawes's ascent of Indian Face was considered to be the hardest and most dangerous traditional route in the world, and his feat was reported by the wider non-climbing media.
 The 1989 guidebook described it as "a pitch of such appalling difficulty as to be almost beyond the realms of human comprehension".
 In 2011, Dawes said: "As you set off it's best to consider yourself already dead.
 You just do it".

 Shortly after Dawes's ascent, a key flake of rock came loose while John Redhead was cleaning the route.
 Redhead presented the flake to Dawes, who refused it, and Redhead painted a picture of dueling climbers on the scarred rock that the broken flake had left behind.
 The event caused an uproar in British climbing; the painting was removed, and repairs were made to the rock face.
-Redhead was openly critical of the "headpointing" techniques employed by Dawes, Moffat, and other ascensionists, notwithstanding criticisms of his own placement of a bolt at Clogwyn.
+Redhead was openly critical of the "headpointing" techniques employed by Dawes, Moffat, and other ascensionists, despite criticisms of his own placement of a bolt at Clogwyn.

 Dawes's ascent, his rivalry with Redhead, and the repeats are the subject of documentaries, including E9 6c (1997), Johnny Dawes and the Story of Indian Face (2006), and Return to the Indian Face (2011).

+On 16th August 2026, British climber Rachel Pearce made the first female free ascent telling Climbing magazine, "“I think it’s cool that a girl has done it now as well.
+I’m sure there’s loads of women that are strong enough for the route, but probably not stupid enough, or want to do it that much".